CodeSleeve/asset-pipeline/README.md

 All script and stylesheet files are cached only in production mode.
 The cache will be built on the first time it is requested from the server.
 It says alive forever, until the server admin runs a `php artisan assets:clean` to clear the cache.
 It is using Laravels' Cache facade, which uses the `file` driver out of the box, but you can make it use `memory` or `redis` or whatever you fancy.

+### This asset pipeline is totally different?

+Yes, you might want to change your composer.json to use the alpha version via `"codesleeve/asset-pipeline": "dev-alpha"'` if you are using the old asset pipeline which is not based off of sprockets and is probably pretty buggy.

 ## Support